netgen/NetgenRemoteMediaBundle/docs/FORM.md

 }
 ```

+The above example will make sure that, when you select a new resource in the form, Doctrine automatically create both `RemoteResource` and `RemoteResourceLocation` objects in the database and link the location to your entity.
+Also, if you remove the value for this attribute, it will automatically delete location from the database.

 The reason why we're using `OneToOne` relation here is because the idea is that every usage of a remote resource has it's own location.
-Cropping settings are stored in a location and you want to have different cropping settings for the same eg. image used on different places.
+Things such as cropping settings or watermark text are stored in a location, and you want to have different cropping settings for the same eg. image used on different places.

 ## Add field to your form